-Subject to section 393 of the Act and to clause 5.5.5, where the discretion of the Commission has been exercised, should it be established that the employer has failed to comply with the requirements of clause 5.5.2 in respect of any eligible employee such employer shall be liable to make the appropriate contributions retrospectively to the date of eligibility of the employee, plus an amount equivalent to the rate of return those contributions would have attracted in the relevant Approved Fund, or as necessary a Fund to be determined by the Commission under clause 5.5.4, had they been paid on the due dates.
+Subject to section 393 of the Act and to clause 5.5.5, where the discretion of the Commission has been exercised, should it be established that the employer has failed to comply with the requirements of clause 5.5.2 in respect of any eligible employee such employer shall be liable to make the appropriate contributions retrospectively to the date of eligibility of the employee, plus an amount equivalent to the rate of return those contributions would have attracted in the relevant approved fund, or as necessary a fund to be determined by the Commission under clause 5.5.4, had they been paid on the due dates.

-The making of such contributions satisfies the requirements of clause 5.5.8 excepting that resort to this provision shall not limit any common law action which may be available in relation to death, disablement or any similar cover existing within the terms of a relevant Fund.
+The making of such contributions satisfies the requirements of clause 5.5.8 excepting that resort to clause 5.5.8 shall not limit any common law action which may be available in relation to death, disablement or any similar cover existing within the terms of a relevant fund.